Psychiatric Technician (Aide)

 Aspiring psychiatric technicians who want to earn a more advanced degree can complete the online bachelor’s of arts in psychology with a concentration in mental health at Southern New Hampshire University.
 To complete this program, students will take extensive courses in psychology and counseling, experiential learning, and an internship.

-Students can transfer in up to 90 of the required 117 credits, allowing them to complete their general education coursework before enrolling.
-Southern New Hampshire also allows students to sit for math assessments, which can count for up to four math classes depending on the scores.
+Students can transfer up to 90 of the required 117 credits, allowing them to complete their general education coursework before enrolling.
+Southern New Hampshire also allows students to sit for math assessments, which can count for up to four math classes, depending on the scores.

 • Location: Manchester, NH